WokLibCodeClub/Christmas-Coding-Challenge-2020/README.md

+Scratch competition:

-Scratch competition to create an animation for the festive season.
+The challenge is to create an animation for the festive season.

 Competition details will be added in the next few days.